 Great

 Great is a great word.
 It is subjective and our objective.
 How was your vacation?
 I hope it was great.
 It’s what we hope for and aim for.
 We say, “he played a great game.”
 We don’t want our children or grandchildren to do an average job (that’s a C), or fail.
 Straight A’s, now that would be great.
 Muhammad Ali used to boast that he was the “Greatest.”
-In many was he was.
+In many ways he was.
 It is a comparison.
 The Great Depression, was not good, but it was “Great” until something worse comes along.
 There was Herod the Great, Peter Great, and the Great Wall of China.
 Then of course there was the argument among the disciples about who was the greatest, which is silly on its face.
 That’s like watching two worms arguing about which is the fastest.

 The idea of Greatness in this world is a marred measure.
 It’s miscalculated, and is often like pyrite and mistaken for gold.
 A man may be counted great by both bank and business, by the number of pawns, fawns, or footmen that serve him, or the number of suppliants that seek him.
 He always has many powerful friends and connections.
 He has degrees, and honorary degrees, is likely to be given a staff in the field, or a flag in the fleet.
 He wears the best, drives the best, stands above the rest, and is a sought after guest at every table.
 His name is recognized, his approval sought, and his endorsement desired.
 The so-called great man makes the front page and the history book.
 He is an alumni of a prestigious University, a favorite son of some Elite Secret Society, and outstanding in his field.
 He has access to wealth and power.
 He enjoys Titles, such as your Lordship, your Majesty, your Highness, Colonel, Commander, or King.
 The problem is these accolades and man-made titles do not move the needle on heaven’s scales of greatness one iota.